Updated: Aug 11

 I've written about it before, but even the activities surrounding a good safari adventure are memorable.
 Obviously we all want to see some cool animals, but I find that some of the thrill comes in not knowing what you might see from day to day or game drive to game drive.

-I've been lucky enough to see elephants in a number of destinations around Africa and Asia, I'm also privileged to interact regularly with clients and supplier partners who've enjoyed similar experiences and figured it was time to share a few favourites.
+I've been lucky enough to see elephants in a number of destinations around Africa and Asia, I'm also privileged to interact regularly with clients and supplier partners who've enjoyed similar experiences and figured it was time to share a few favorites.

 So, I've rounded up a few specific destinations where I've had success viewing elephants in the wild or at least a brilliant time seeking them out.
 I've also included one or two recommendations based on client or supplier experiences I might share on their behalf.